 Interested in viewing a PowerPoint and audio/video recording of the 2019 Annual Meeting from AOTA?
 Visit the Society Updates and Accomplishments webpage to access links.

 The OT Leaders & Legacies Society will identify, honor, and fully engage a cadre of occupational therapy professionals who have demonstrated their leadership abilities and skills through service in a variety of civic and professional organizations.
 This broad community of established occupational therapy leaders will support and promote the profession through a variety of strategies.
-Members design and lead projects that honor OT history and social contributions as well as recognizing and engaging those individuals whose contributions have sustained and enriched the profession.
+Members will design, lead, and participate in projects that honor OT history and social contributions as well as sustain and enrich the profession.

 Who Are We?

 We are a community of energetic, accomplished, senior and mid-career occupational therapy practitioners who are committed to the growth of the profession.
 We are not defined by what we have done in the past--we continue to be active in our communities and our profession.

 traditional and innovative or entrepreneurial practice

 service to academic, professional, and civic organizations

 Our members live in 3 countries and 38 different states; our careers span 20 to more than 70 years of activity.
 By joining together as a Society, we help build and maintain our professional community, advance the profession, and support civic communities.